rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 This was a free-text question.
 The above is a word cloud of the answers with some obvious words like "game" or "newsletter" removed.
-Note that the inclusion of the word "AI" is misleading, as it was only mentioned in answers that read similar to "I like that we don't use AI, please don't use LLMs please".
+Note that the inclusion of the word "AI" is misleading, as it was only mentioned in answers that read similar to "I like that we don't use AI, please don't use LLMs".

 Going through the feedback by hand, common things readers enjoy about the newsletter are:
 - A good mix of content